noaa-fisheries-integrated-toolbox/FIT-binaries/README.md

 # FIT-binaries
-Legacy binaries from the original toolbox
+Binaries from the original toolbox

 |Name  | Version | Link  |
 | ---- | ------  | ----- |